New Beginnings

 Looking Ahead/Notes of Interest

-Sending “Good Juju” and prayer ~ If anyone ever wants to receive our collective positve thoughts and prayers on a Sunday morming, please ask!
+Sending “Good Juju” and prayer ~ If anyone ever wants to receive our collective positive thoughts and prayers on a Sunday morning, please ask!
 We can be as specific or as anonymous as you’d like.
 Let us know if we can surround you and your loved ones in love and light!

-“Paths of Heart” Labyrinth – What a joy it was to envision and oversee the creation of our labyrinth and Zen Garden last summer!
-This was intentioned to be a community space, so know that you are always welcome to drop by and walk or sit – you do not need to let us know in advance.
-Do note that we have experienced the outer “halo” of glass blocks to be slippery when wet, so it’s best to walk it on a dry day!
+“Paths of Heart” Labyrinth and Zen Meditation Garden – This was intentioned to be a community space, so know that you are always welcome to drop by and walk or sit – you do not need to let us know in advance.
+Do note that we have experienced the outer “halo” of glass blocks in the labyrinth to be slippery when wet, so it’s best to walk it on a dry day (not usually a problem in Colorado!).
+We also welcome volunteers to help keep our labyrinth looking beautiful and free of debris and weeds.
+Thank you in advance.

-Giving Opportunities – We wanted to remind you of two ways you can support Paths of Heart without costing you an extra penny. 🙂
+Giving Opportunities – Two ways you can support Paths of Heart without costing you an extra penny are detailed below:

 King Soopers Community Rewards Program – if you shop at KS and have a rewards card, you can “link” it to Paths of Heart and King Soopers will donate a portion of your dollars spent (around 5%) to our non-profit.
 Go to https://www.kingsoopers.com/i/community/community-rewards to sign up and link your card.
 Our organization name is Paths of Heart and organization number is RG782.
 Let us know if you want help signing up!